fukuoka-ex/phoenix-guide-ja/guides/1.5/testing/testing_contexts.md

 The general guideline is to keep all side-effect free code in the schema.
 In other words, if you are simply working with data structures, schemas and changesets, put it in the schema.
 The context will typically have the code that creates and updates schemas and then write them to a database or an API.

 We'll be adding additional validations to the schema module, so that's a great opportunity to write some schema specific tests.
-Open up `lib/hello/blog/post.ex` and add the following validadtion to `def changeset`:
+Open up `lib/hello/blog/post.ex` and add the following validation to `def changeset`:

 ```elixir
 def changeset(post, attrs) do